Fewrie/Zodiac-Horoscopes/README.md

-# Zodiac-Horoscopes
+# Zodiac Horoscopes (Android App)
-An Android app to fetch Daily horoscope based on your Zodiac Sign
+An Android app to fetch daily,weekly,monthly horoscope based on your Zodiac Sign